black-shadows/System-Design/README.md

 ## Putting it all together and Staying up to date

-At this point, the most useful thing you could do is come up with a one or two pager that contains the scalability lessons you've learned.
+At this point, the most useful thing you could do is come up with a one or two-pager that contains the scalability lessons you've learned.

 Finally, you'd be well served throughout your professional career to stay up to date on how scalability evolves.
-For example, 10 years ago there were no Amazon Web Services and companies were forced to manage their infrastructure in house.
+For example, 10 years ago there were no Amazon Web Services, and companies were forced to manage their infrastructure in-house.
 Nowadays, using services like EC2, RDS, S3, Elastic MapReduce, etc. you can build a giant company.
 So while AWS didn’t change the fundamental scalability principles, it did change the landscape of technologies people need to be familiar with when scaling.
 Thus, staying up to date is quite important (or else you’d be reinventing the wheel).

 ## At the Interview